gargrohin/ROS-Navigation-and-Planning-with-SLAM/README.md

-# Robotics Assignments for Localization, Navigation, Plannint and SLAM
+# Robotics Assignments for Localization, Navigation, Planning and SLAM

 This code is an extention of the original template code provided by @AftermathK.
 We hve written code for Navigation using open loop controls for the Jetbot using Python and ROS.
 The 3 `navigation_dev` folders provide functionality for: